Last Updated on June 23, 2023 by Dee

 Pastels come in various forms, including sticks, crayons, and pencils.
 And while they can be used on various surfaces, paper is the most commonly used support for pastel paintings.

-Pastels have been used by artists for centuries, but it wasn’t until the 18th century that the medium gained widespread popularity.
+Artists have used pastels for centuries, but it wasn’t until the 18th century that the medium gained widespread popularity.

 French artist Jean-Baptiste Perronneau is credited with popularizing pastel portraiture, and his work helped spark a renewed interest in the genre.

-Today, pastels remain popular among artists, thanks to their bright colors and versatility.
+Pastels remain popular among artists today, thanks to their bright colors and versatility.
 Whether used for landscapes or portraits, pastels offer a unique way to create beautiful works of art.

 Different Pastel Mediums